datacarpentry/sql-ecology-lesson/sql.md

 Import
 ------

-1. Download the three CSV file from the [Portal Database](http://figshare.com/articles/Portal_Project_Teaching_Database/1314459)
+1. Download the three CSV files from the [Portal Database](http://figshare.com/articles/Portal_Project_Teaching_Database/1314459)
 1. Start a New Database **Database -> New Database**
 2. Start the import **Database -> Import**
 3. Select the file to import
-4. Give the table a name that match the file name (surveys, species, plots), or use the default
+4. Give the table a name that matches the file name (surveys, species, plots), or use the default
 5. If the first row has column headings, check the appropriate box
 6. Make sure the delimiter and quotation options are correct
 7. Press **OK**